 Silica gel is one of the best methods for drying large, densely centered fresh flowers.
 Consider drying flowers like dahlias, zinnias, roses, peonies, and daisies with silica gel.

-Silica gel is also the best method for retaining color in freshly dried flowers, but it doesn’t keep all the color.
+Using silica sand for drying flowers is also the best method for retaining color in freshly dried flowers, but it doesn’t keep all the color.
 Most flowers naturally fade during the drying period.
 But fresh flowers dried with silica gel will not brown as much as they do with other drying methods.

 - Learn More: One of the best flowers to dry with silica get is the dahlia.
 We experimented last summer drying dahlias and posted our results in an article you can read here.